If something seems too good to be true, then it usually is. Here’s a few red flags to watch for when searching for an editor for your book.

 So, while speedy turnaround times are possible, there is a price to paid for such a service, and don’t expect much more than a 20- to 40-percent faster turnaround time for the quality to remain.

-If you’re here, you already know Red Quill’s professional website openly displays my editing-related qualifications and memberships (and I am always taking more webinars and classes to enhance and expand upon these), shows the books I’ve worked on and client testimonials, discusses my specialties and services as well as what they entail, tells who I am on a personal level and explains how Red Quill came to be, and even offers Tips for Writers, like this one!
-My contact page guarantees a response within two business days (though it’s usually the same day), and I tell you upfront on my welcome page that I use an honest yet gentle editing approach with my clients.
+If you’re here, you already know Red Quill Editorial’s professional website openly displays the books I’ve worked on and client testimonials, discusses my specialties and services as well as what they entail, tells who I am on a personal level and explains how Red Quill Editorial came to be, and even offers free value adds on the Tips for Writers tab, like this article!
+Red Quill’s website has a FAQs page as well, where you can learn more about my editing-related qualifications, my editing approach, and much more.
+My contact page guarantees a response within two business days (though it’s usually the same day), and I tell you upfront on my welcome page what you can expect when working with me.

-I will always provide you with an exact date that I will be starting on your book and when you can expect to have it back in your hands.
-I welcome open communication throughout the process, and if your book requires more than a week to work through, I send weekly updates to keep you in the loop with my progress.
-I give every manuscript two passes (meaning I read through it twice) per round to ensure my best quality work.
-And at the conclusion of our project, you can expect to receive some free author swag in the mail from me as well as other fun extras I am happy to be able to offer my clients!
+As a full-time editor, I offer reasonable and realistic turnaround times, always providing the exact date that I will be starting on your book as well as when you can expect to have it back in your hands.
+I welcome open communication throughout the whole process, and if your book requires more than a week to work through, I send weekly updates to keep you in the loop with my progress.
+At the conclusion of our project, I am happy to be able to offer my clients some fun value adds, including swag, publishing discounts, and help with promotion via my website, Facebook page, and monthly newsletter!

 If this is what you’re looking for in an editor, let’s discuss getting your book on my calendar today!
 With a large Rolodex of happy and repeat clients, I often book out a few months at a time, so be sure to contact me with plenty of time before your publishing deadline.